tj5miniop/linux-tkg-cachified/README.md

 ### Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support and optimisations, with many patches from CachyOS and other great places in the linux community.

+# NOTICE - Ubuntu Prebuilt packages are not building for whatever reason, this is in the process of being fixed.
+I've opened a Github Issue (https://github.com/Frogging-Family/linux-tkg/issues/1111) about this.

 ## Patches from -

 https://github.com/CachyOS/kernel-patches - Cachy OS Specific Patches